2025 Online Reputation Management Statistics

 Wikipedia Statistics

-Wikipedia is on the first page of informational Google search results at least 60% of the time
+Wikipedia is on the first page of Google search results more than 50% of the time

 Wikipedia ranks for as many as 99% of all search queries